My Quiet Kitchen

 Notes

 For one test batch I used this recipe for Easy Vegan Pie Crust by Sam over at It Doesn't Taste Like Chicken.
 You can't go wrong with that basic recipe.
-Just be sure to thoroughly chill all of your tools and your shortening/butter before beginning.
+Just be sure to thoroughly chill all of your tools and your vegan butter.

 I also found that allowing the dough ball to rest in the refrigerator for about 30 minutes before rolling it out helps the flour hydrate and makes it much easier to work with.
 Sam calls for non-dairy milk, but I used ice water instead with great results.